Bakkavor cautions over rising costs ahead of £1.2 billion takeover

 But it said it was making efforts to recover the impact with customers, while also keeping a lid on costs.

-The group raised its full-year earnings guidance, despite reporting that underlying earnings fell by nearly a third in the first half, down 32% to £37.5 million in the six months to June 28.
+The group raised its full-year guidance, despite reporting that earnings fell by nearly a third in the first half, down 32% to £37.5 million in the six months to June 28.

 Earnings were weighed down by £24 million of extra costs – including £11 million in transaction expenses related to its takeover by Greencore.

-Interim pre-tax profits fell to £24.6 million from £41.8 million a year earlier.
+Interim pre-tax profits fell to £24.6 million from £41.8 million a year earlier, but lifted to £48.6 million from £43 million on an underlying basis and with the extra costs stripped out.

 Supermarket sandwich maker Greencore agreed a deal in May to buy rival Bakkavor in a move that will create a food-to-go giant with about 30,500 staff and annual sales of about £4 billion.